Neuronavigation read-in¶

 session: 1 # Session number or 'ses-01'

-markertype: 'TriggerMarkers' # or 'GUMMarkers'
+markertype: 'TriggerMarkers' # or 'GUMMarkers' or 'InstrumentMarker'

 position: 1 # Series index when multiple positions are recorded